Neurosurgery Department

 Neurosurgical Oncology Fellowship

 Neurosurgery clinical faculty members are widely recognized for their expertise in primary and metastatic brain tumor surgery, pituitary adenoma surgery, skull base surgery, spinal reconstructive surgery, surgical procedures for pain management, pediatric neurosurgery and stereotactic surgery.
-The department performs over 1,900 brain, spine and skull base surgeries each year.
+The department performs more than 1,900 brain, spine and skull base surgeries yearly.

 Learn more about the Neurosurgical Oncology Fellowship.